Disclosure: I may receive commissions for purchases made through links in this post.

 There you have the key ingredients for creating a simple schedule unique to your needs.

 It is built on your work, be it at home, outside the home or a mix of both.
 It includes time for your homeschool, be it evenings or weekends.

 You’ve added downtime for you each week.
 You have room for appointments, errands or anything that pops up because you are not over scheduled.

 You are as scheduled as you need to be.
 When changes need to be made you can easily make them.

 Being a working homeschool mom is hard.
 Not impossible.
 Having a simple schedule designed by you for you makes a huge difference!

 PS.
-Soon I’ll share with you the program I now use to replace my seven planners, you can even try it for free.
-In the meantime, what is your favorite method of organization?
-(UPDATE: Read Why this homeschool planner is awesome for a working mom)
+I wanted to share the program I now use to replace my seven planners, you can even try it for free.